-When Airpods were released in 2017, reaction were fierce.
-Hence, hardly anyone wanted to stick anthing in their ear that look like chop-sticks.
+When Apple released the AirPods in 2017, the reaction was fierce.
+Hence, hardly anyone wanted to stick anything in their ear that looks like chopsticks.

-However, two years after their release, Apple’s AirPods are still the fabulous headphones.
-The white “chopsticks” were sold millions of times over the counter, and no other headphones have had such an impact on the street scene and inspired the younger generation to buy them as much as the AirPods.
+However, two years after their release, Apple’s AirPods are still fabulous headphones.
+The white “chopsticks” were sold millions of times over the counter.
+No other headphones have impacted the street scene and inspired the younger generation to buy them as much as the AirPods.

-Without doubt, it’s also this “have want factor” that has made this inconspicuous accessory the Californian’s most successful and thus best-selling accessory in a short space of time.
+Without a doubt, it’s also this “want to have factor” that has made this inconspicuous accessory the Californian’s most successful.
+Thus best-selling accessory in a short space of time.